Riey/kime/README.md

 ### KDE Plasma Wayland

-It is required to select `kime daemon` under System Settings > Hardware > Input Devices > Virtual Keyboard.
+It is required to select `kime daemon` under System Settings > Input & Output > Keyboard > Virtual Keyboard.
-A logout is recommended afterwards.
+A logout and re-login is recommended afterwards.

 ### Weston